open-siege/siege-studio/README.md

 # Darkstar DTS Converter

-WARNING - Still being actively developed - Not working correctly.
-Come back in a week or two.
+WARNING - Still being actively developed - It can convert models to OBJ, but still needs additional work.

 This is a Python script designed to convert DTS files from the Darkstar Engine, used in Starsige and Starsiege: Tribes, into a more modern format.